-All horse owners will have to deal an injured horse sooner or later, and those of you who have experience of this will know that it can be quite a drama.
+All horse owners will have to deal with an injured horse sooner or later, and those of you who have experience with this will know that it can be quite a drama.
 There may be blood everywhere (and a little blood can go a long way!).
 The horse may be panicking.
-There may be distressed onlookers, and of course too often there are bystanders telling you what to do and giving different opinions about it!
+There may be distressed onlookers, and of course, too often there are bystanders telling you what to do and giving different opinions about it!

 If you have to deal with a sudden and significant injury, you have to act immediately, and what you do can make a huge difference to the outcome.
 It might even be the difference between life and death.

 You can treat small wounds and shallow cuts yourself.
 These are minor injuries in which there is slight bleeding that stops within about 15 minutes and no significant underlying structures like joints or tendons are damaged.

 If the wound is bleeding heavily, call the vet and then try to stop the bleeding by applying firm pressure over the bleeding area as outlined in 3 below.

 - Pacify and restrain the horse

 - Assess the injury and call a vet if necessary

 - Stop the bleeding

 - Arrange for an anti-tetanus injection if necessary